Results - Section contents

 1. Students ‘At Risk’

 If you are identified as being ‘At Risk’ you will be invited via email to make an appointment with a Stop 1 student development adviser.
 The aim of this appointment is to:

 - help you figure out what went wrong this semester,

 - discuss any difficulties you are having, and

 - together come up with strategies to help improve your academic standing.

 2. Unsatisfactory Academic Progress

-If your progress is unsatisfactory you will be invited via email to provide a written submission and to meet with a Course Unsatisfactory Progress Committee (CUPC).
+If your progress is unsatisfactory you will be invited via email to provide a written submission and to meet with a Course Unsatisfactory Progress Committee (CUPC), which is made of Academic staff from your faculty or school.
 The CUPC will: